'

 The Sessions

-Each session is ran by an attendee(s) and therefore can take a whole range of different formats.
-These can range from a formal, well-planned session to the very informal where someone discusses an idea that just occurred to them or debates a fresh topic.
+Each session is run by an attendee(s) and, therefore, can take a whole range of different formats.
+These can range from a formal, well-planned session to a very informal session where someone discusses an idea that just occurred to them or debates a fresh topic.
 Preparation is not a requirement of running a session but session hosts may want to consider a format that could help them achieve what they want.

 Session Formats